CLARIAH/software-quality-guidelines/websurvey/websurvey/templates/survey_template.md

 choice where interoperability benefits from one.
 However, depending on the context, your peers will expect more or less from you.

-{% for requirementtext, secondorder in requirements %}
+{% for requirementtext, secondorder, requirementconstraints, hassublist, closesublist in requirements %}
 {% if secondorder %}
    * {{ requirementtext|safe }}
 {% else %}